Andrei250/PHP-REST-API/README.md

 I also used PHP 7.2 and Linux Ubuntu.

-DB for products has the following fields: id, name, price, category, created_date, updated_date DB for users has the following fields: id, name, password, crated_at
+DB for products has the following fields: id, name, price, category, created_date, updated_date DB for users has the following fields: id, name, password, created_at

 create table <dbName>.products
 (